Oak Bluff, Manitoba: Education

 Oak Bluff's first school was constructed in 1889 and later replaced with new buildings in 1913, 1930, and more recently in the 1990s.
 The current Oak Bluff school houses students from Kindergarten to grade eight and is part of the Red River Valley School Division (formerly the Morris-MacDonald School Division).
 After the eighth grade, students attend the high school in nearby Sanford.

 Sports and recreation

 Oak Bluff's indoor arena is one of five that serve the municipality.
 The community does not have its own youth ice hockey teams, rather it participates in the municipality's unified minor hockey program.
 Oak Bluff's recreation grounds also feature baseball diamonds and soccer pitches.

 Situated between Oak Bluff and Winnipeg is The Rink Training Centre (TRTC), a privately owned arena and training complex that houses the Rink Hockey Academy and a high performance ice hockey clinic.
-TRTC is also home to the Winnipeg Blues of the Manitoba Junior Hockey League.
-A 4,000-seat arena, adjacent to TRTC, is currently under development, which will be the future home to the Winnipeg Ice of the Western Hockey League.